 In addition your elected members continue to undertake their roles on behalf of businesses and residents of the City.
 Our contact details can be found here.

-For advice for businesses, please click here.
+For the latest advice on Covid-19, please click here.

 There is a mental health helpline which is operating as usual and is open to all City residents who are in a mental health crisis.
 It can also be used to refer or self-refer anyone who needs urgent mental health support – call 020 8432 8020